|

 Suggestions For Others

 It's never too late to set to your mind to reaching your goals.
-Set short term goals and work towards each one and before you know it you'll have reached your long term goal.
+Set short term goals and work toward each one and before you know it you'll have reached your long term goal.

 Bodybuilding.com has numerous articles that can be utilized for your education in nutrition and exercise plan.
 The OV35 forum has many helpful members that can answer your questions if you need more support or advice.